 A sexual assault may be reported to Campus Safety 24 hours a day, 7 days week.
-The student (or visitor) may ask the dispatcher to be able to speak with Ed Eggles, Detective Lieutenant, Campus Safety, who is specially trained in this area.
-The dispatcher will then contact Ed, who will return the call.
+The student (or visitor) may ask the dispatcher to be able to speak with Kim Callahan, Associate Director for Investigations at Bryn Mawr and Haverford Colleges, who is specially trained in this area.
+The dispatcher will then contact Kim, who will return the call.

 Security can transport a survivor to the Health Services, Bryn Mawr Hospital, or the police station.
-Ed Eggles can inform survivors about options through the police and criminal justice system.
+Kim Callahan can inform survivors about options through the police and criminal justice system.
 They can arrange for police to meet with a survivor in the Campus Safety Office or can accompany a student if she/he decides to talk with the police at the police station.

 Campus Safety is required to inform the Dean of the College that a sexual assault has occurred, and with the survivor’s permission, they will also inform the police.
 An anonymous report of a sexual assault to Campus Safety will be included in the annual crime statistics compiled by Campus Safety according to federal law.